unit logo

 UF Select and GatorCare Plans

-• Register your dependent online in myUFL; and
+• Register your dependent online in myUFL.

 • Select the Submit button in myUFL.

-Currently, health insurance coverage for domestic partners is only available through GatorCare.
+Note: Health insurance coverage for domestic partners is only available through GatorCare.

-• Your and/or domestic partner’s child/stepchild – Through the end of the calendar year in which he/she turns age 26, the child of your same or opposite sex spouse or domestic partner for as long as you remain legally married to or in a domestic partnership with the child’s parent.
+• Your and/or domestic partner’s child/stepchild – The child of your spouse or domestic partner, of the same or opposite sex, until they turn 26, as long as you remain legally married to or in a domestic partnership with the child’s parent.

 * Social Security Numbers are required for all dependents.
 If your dependent does not have a SSN, please contact UFHR Benefits for assistance.
 To update SSN data for an existing dependent, use the instructions in the Updating SSN instructions for UFSelect guide.